Top of the pageCheck Your Symptoms

 - Dizziness or unsteadiness develops.

-- Ear discomfort lasts for longer than 1 week.
+- Ear symptoms last longer than 1 week.

 - Symptoms become more severe or frequent.